-Donald Trump’s Purported ‘Secret Pardon’ Wouldn’t Work On State Crimes, Ex-Prosecutor Says
+Donald Trump's Purported 'Secret Pardon' Wouldn't Work On State Crimes, Ex-Prosecutor Says

-Although Donald Trump is rumored to have granted himself a covert pocket pardon, it wouldn’t save him from all legal trouble.
-As reported by Raw Story, Chuck Rosenberg, the former U.S. Attorney for the Eastern District of Virginia, noted that such clemency would not apply to state crimes from the multiple local investigations into the former president and his business dealings.
+Although Donald Trump is rumored to have granted himself a covert pocket pardon, it wouldn't save him from all legal trouble, according to a new report by Raw Story.

+Chuck Rosenberg, the former U.S. Attorney for the Eastern District of Virginia, noted that such clemency would not apply to state crimes from the multiple local investigations into the former president and his business dealings.

 "By the way, it would not protect him against any case brought by a state prosecutor.
 So we talked earlier about Georgia or the state of New York.
 Even if there was a pocket or secret pardon, it would not preclude charges by state officials," he said.